Nick-744/pdf-gpt-rag/README.md

 # PDF RAG Chatbot

-Chat with your PDF documents using RAG (Retrieval-Augmented Generation) powered by LlamaIndex and Hugging Face models.
+Chat with your PDF document using RAG (Retrieval-Augmented Generation) powered by LlamaIndex and Hugging Face models.

 ## Installation